Can a couple use arbitration to divorce? Yes, but when it comes to parenting, other rules than usual apply.

 - The arbitrator’s award is subject to review under the NJ Arbitration Act, except that judicial review is also available if a party establishes that the award threatens harm to the child.

-- Parental autonomy includes the right to submit any family controversy, including child-custody and parenting time issues, to a decision maker of chosen by the parents.
+- Parental autonomy includes the right to submit any family controversy, including child custody and parenting time issues, to a decision-maker chosen by the parents.
 The right of parents to make decisions regarding custody, parenting time, health, education, and other child-welfare issues between themselves, without state interference, does not evaporate when a marriage breaks down.
-It is only when the parents cannot agree that the court becomes the default decision maker.
+It is only when the parents cannot agree that the court becomes the default decision-maker.
 There is no basis to carve out of the right to parental autonomy the decision to submit child-custody and parenting-time matters to arbitration.
 Just as parents choose to decide those issues among themselves, they may opt to sidestep the judicial process and submit their dispute to an arbitrator whom they have chosen.
 The right to arbitrate serves an important family value by allowing parents the opportunity to choose an arbitrator based on her familiarity with the family or her understanding of the values that the parents hold dear and have tried to follow in raising their child.

 - A guardian ad litem may not simultaneously or sequentially serve as an arbitrator for the parties.

 This ruling gives parents a greater latitude in choices while still protecting the best interests of the children.
+I am available to serve as an arbitrator for your divorce.